 - 1 tablespoon pure maple syrup

-- 1 tablespoon collagen powder
+- 1 tablespoon collagen powder (leave out for vegan)

 - Combine ingredients in a high-speed blender and process until smooth.
 Serve cold.

 Items recommended for this recipe (some affiliate links included where I earn a small commission if you purchase using them):

 - Acai berry powder

 - Collagen powder